 Virginia Tech (36-23)

 KNOXVILLE, Tenn. – Haley Elliott’s six-RBI performance at the plate began before the first pitch was thrown.

-A few minute prior to the 12-3 win over Virginia Tech Saturday night at Lee Stadium Elliott could be seen laying on the ground in the bullpen listening to Lipscomb pitching coach Megan Rhodes Smith helping her visualize what she was going to do in the game.
+A few minutes prior to the 12-3 win over Virginia Tech Saturday night at Lee Stadium Elliott could be seen lying on the ground in the bullpen listening to Lipscomb pitching coach Megan Rhodes Smith helping her visualize what she was going to do in the game.

 “I may not direct the visualization towards her because the pitchers are there,” Smith said.
 “This was probably the first time she has come to me right before a game and said that she needed to do it.”

-Smith stressed Elliott’s work on the plate was not the result of anything she said.
+Smith stressed Elliott’s work at the plate was not the result of anything she said.